kristos80/pdo-factory/README.md

 ---
 ### Please do not use in production yet as: ###
-* It's not battle tested, yet
+* It's not tested extensively
 * More adapters needs to be added
 ---